-Data Sciences International (DSI) transmitters have been proven, through years of testing and use, to be very biocompatible.
-Under normal use and when following correct surgical techniques, these devices are well tolerated in animals of the recommended species and size.
-Occasionally, however, an investigator will experience problems with animal irritation with or without exposure and/or removal of the devices.
-The most common issues and how to prevent them are described here:
+Data Sciences International (DSI) implantable devices have been proven to be very biocompatible.
+With appropriate care and surgical techniques, these devices are well tolerated in research animals.
+However, an investigator may occasionally experience problems with animal irritation or discomfort that could be attributed to the device and/or surgical techniques.
+The most common issues and how to prevent them are described in this tech note.

 Suture Type and Size